 Another option is to sleep on your side in a fetal position.
 Begin by lying on your back, then roll onto the desired side.
 Bring your knees towards your chest, while curling your torso towards your knees.
 This position is especially useful if you have a herniated disc because it opens the spaces between the vertebrae.
 Again, make sure to switch to the other side the following night!

 If you enjoy sleeping on your belly, there is also a modification.
 It can stress your neck, so experts often recommend that you sleep in a different position – if you have neck injuries, it is especially important to heed your physician’s advice.
 If not contraindicated, placing a pillow under the pelvis and lower abdomen can relieve back pressure.
 This position is helpful for people with degenerative disk disease because it relieves stress that is placed on the disks.

 If you are a back sleeper, simply lie on your back on the mattress.
 Place a pillow underneath your knees.
 You can also place a small, rolled up towel or blanket underneath the small of your back.
 This position is good for everyone – sleeping on the back evenly distributes weight; thus less strain is placed on pressure points.

 Pick a New Pillow

 I’m not joking when I tell you that I used to sleep with a pillow from my local dollar store.
 I had it since college.
-It was surprisingly comfortable, and I loved it.
+It was surprisingly comfortable and I loved it.
 When I saw a physical therapist for an unrelated issue, one of the questions they asked me was about my pillow.
-When I described it, she said, “It’s gotta go.”
+When I described it, she said, “It’s got to go.”